List of Yotsuba&! characters: Asagi Ayase

-Twenty-something-years-old and the oldest of the three Ayase sisters, Asagi Ayase (綾瀬 あさぎ, Ayase Asagi) lives at home while attending a nearby university.
+In her twenties and the oldest of the three Ayase sisters, Asagi Ayase (綾瀬 あさぎ, Ayase Asagi) lives at home while attending a nearby university.
 She is depicted as a very attractive young woman who enjoys creating mischief and teasing people, especially her parents; her friend Torako once called her a horrible person for manipulating Ena.
 She often teases Yotsuba for entertainment, although not maliciously.
 Her mother claims Asagi was very much like Yotsuba when she was young.
 Mrs. Ayase is puzzled how such a cute child could turn out to be a delinquent, much to Asagi's annoyance.
 Asagi's irreverence may have come from her mother's teasing when she was a child.
 For example, in the past when Asagi presented Mrs. Ayase with a four-leaf clover, her mother asked for a five-leaf clover instead.
 Unable to locate one, young Asagi was reduced to tears.
 Yotsuba often refers to her as the "Pretty one".